Kaiser784/k8s-security/README.md

 </a></br>

 # Modified Kubernetes (K8s) Security
-A curated list for Kubernetes (K8s) Security resources such as articles, books, tools, talks and videos which are modified or added later according to my understanding and use case from awesome k8s security .
+A curated list for Kubernetes (K8s) Security resources such as articles, books, tools and talks which are modified or added later according to my understanding and use case from awesome k8s security.
+I extremely hate videos so there'll only be blogs and articles and at most conference videos.

 # Disclaimer
 All the Resources are in English to reduce cluster for me if you want other sources you can go to the original fork.
 All the content in this list is public and free.